epfllibrary/zotero-course/07-conclusion.md

 - Using Zotero with LaTeX
 - Increase storage space using a WebDav-enabled 3rd party platform
 - Adding notes and tags to references
-- Creating a workflow within Zotero
+- How to use annotated PDFs within Zotero
-- Annotating PDF files with Zotfile
+- Advanced PDF management with Zotfile

 Those features will be covered in short modular workshops.